hubregtsejoost/local-storage-task-app/README.md

 # Local Storage Task App

-A simple, modern task management application that persists tasks using browser's local storage.
-This web application allows users to create, complete, and delete tasks that remain available even after page refresh.
+A simple task application that stores the tasks in local storage and can be updated by marking a task as completed.

 ## Features

-- ✨ Create new tasks with a clean, intuitive interface
+- Create new tasks

-- ✅ Mark tasks as complete/incomplete
+- Mark tasks as complete/incomplete

-- 🗑️ Delete tasks
+- Delete tasks

-- 💾 Automatic local storage persistence
+- Stores tasks and task status in local storage

-- 📱 Responsive design

-- 🎨 Modern UI with Font Awesome icons

-## Technologies Used

-- HTML5

-- CSS3

-- JavaScript (Vanilla)

-- Font Awesome Icons
+- "Form validation" so you can't create multiple open tasks at once and have to save the current open task to create another task.

 ## Getting Started

 ### Prerequisites

-- Any modern web browser (Chrome, Firefox, Safari, Edge)

-- No additional dependencies required
+- Just any browser will do.

 ### Installation